 CBSE board exam 2020: CBSE Class 10, 12 Exams 2020: The Central Board of Secondary Education (CBSE) has been instrumental in making the teaching-learning process enjoyable also burden-free for students.
 During the last two to 3 ways, the board has brought several big and also small changes that will come into effect during board exams in 2020 and 2021.

 Nevertheless, among the many changes that were brought by the CBSE, the increase in the board examination registration fee was the biggest and major change.
-Now, let’s have a look at the developments that were introduced by the CBSE that students must know.
+Presently, let’s have a look at the developments that were introduced through the CBSE students must know.

 CBSE Board Increase In Registration Fee:

 The CBSE had notified an increase in the examination fees for Class 10 and Class 12 and registration fees for Class 9 and Class 11 and migration fees.

 While the fees for usual category students during Classes 10 also 12 were doubled of Rs 750 to Rs 1500 for five subjects, the Scheduled Caste (SC) including Scheduled Tribe (ST) students, who were paying Rs 375 earlier, will presently pay Rs 1200 for five subjects, as through the current norms of CBSE.

 Furthermore, the migration fees which were Rs 150 earlier, have been increased to Rs 350.
 Besides, students who did not pass their examinations and seek readmission will now have to spend Rs 5,000.